A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Penalized joint estimation of group-structured NLMEM

 The previous SAEM algorithm corresponds to parameters estimated within each group.
 But groups can be expected to share common characteristics, so that theoretical parameters are expected to exhibit similarities.
 Therefore, we introduce a penalty within the SAEM algorithm that encourages parameters to be equal.
-We first detail the fused penalties, then the penalized SAEM algorithm and finally the selection of the two tuning parameters introduced in the penalties.
+We detail the fused penalties and the penalized SAEM algorithm.